huyph/advanced-json-view/README.md

 - Error message causes toolbar to overlay top of JSON file

 # License notes
-- This is a port of Ben Hollis's JSONView extension for Firefox: http://jsonview.com
+- The codes that read JSON file are extended from Ben Hollis's JSONView extension for Firefox: http://jsonview.com